razor-network/oracle-node/README.md

    _Note: To build from scratch, `geth` and `abigen` must be installed in your system._
 3. If you already have the `pkg/bindings` you can run `npm run build` instead of `npm run build-all` to directly build the binary.
-4. If you want to build the binary without wanting to set the configurations use `npm run dockerize-build`
+4. If you want to build the binary without wanting to set the configurations use `npm run build-noargs`
 5. While building the binary, supply the provider RPC url and the gas multiplier.
 6. The binary will be generated at `build/bin`.